 See each course you will take in these programs by reviewing our degree worksheet and academic catalog:

-The professional MA programs include the 28-hour core courses, 12 hours of major courses and 12 hours of elective courses toward the certificate of the student’s choosing.
+The professional MA programs include the 28-credit-hour core courses, 12 credit hours of major courses, and 12 credit hours of elective courses toward the certificate of the student’s choosing.

 BLOCK 2: Leadership DEGREE CORE (12 CREDITS)

 |LD600||Power, Change, and Conflict||3|

 - Bachelor’s degree from a regionally accredited undergraduate institution